state-space/public-examples/UnsafeExamples/NarrowTypeAssemblyVuln/DirtyVault/README.md

 # Unsafe VaultManager
 This is an example of a buggy VaultManager for storing ETH.
 The `withdrawPacked` function is vulnerable to unauthorized withdrawl and access control due to an unsafe handling of a uint8, vault ID, and a bool flag within the assembly code.

-## Vulnerability:
+## Vulnerability in `withdrawPacked(bytes32 req)`

-- `req` is a packed argument of VaultId and overrideFlag
+- `req` is a packed argument of `vaultId` and `overrideFlag`.
 - If `flagByte` is neither 0x00 nor 0x01, the contract performs no access control checks before withdrawing.
-This means the attacker can withdraw from any vault by carefully crafting a value for `req`.
+This means an attacker can withdraw from any vault by crafting a value for `req`.
-- Attacker gains admin-only action or withdraw another user’s funds, without being the owner or admin.
+- An attacker can assume admin privalege and withdraw funds from another user stored within the VaultManager.

 ## Setup and Upload: